rmcanany/SolidEdgeHousekeeper/TipsAndTricks.md

 # Tips and Tricks

+This is a compilation of user situations where Housekeeper doesn't seem to be acting right.
+The program can be tricky to use in places.
+That being said, the majority of reported misbehavior is not a user problem; it is a bug.

 <details open><summary><h2 style="margin-bottom:-20px; display:inline-block"><img src="My%20Project/media/spacer.png"><img src="My%20Project/media/spacer.png">PROGRAM NOT STARTING</h2></summary>

 For an overview, see the [<ins>**Installation Help Topic**<ins>](https://github.com/rmcanany/SolidEdgeHousekeeper/blob/master/HelpTopics.md#installation)